Our Associate Artists are some of the greatest artists in our region, and we are proud to call them Local.

 Susan Crabtree is co-author of three editions of "Scenic Art for the Theatre."
 She has worked as a scenic designer and scenic artist for over 35 years including the Local Theatre Company, Denver Center National Theatre Company, Curious Theatre Company, Bas Bleu Theatre Company, and Boulder Ballet Company.
 Susan has taught at the University of Michigan, University of Colorado, Colorado State University, Brandeis University, and currently at the University of Arkansas.
 She is also a fine artist and the proprietor Crabtree Scenic and Specialty Painting a theatrical backdrop and mural studio.

-Jada Suzanne Dixon is a 2016 recipient of the True West Award.
-Recently seen as Gaby in The Firestorm.
-She is an artistic company member with Curious Theatre Company.
-Curious credits include: Shatique in White Guy on the Bus, Oba in Marcus; or the Secret of Sweet, Mama Mojo/Nia/Women Who Reminds You in In The Red and Brown Water.
-Other theater credits include Aurora Fox Arts Center, The Edge Theatre Company, Denver Center Theatre Company, and Off-Square Theatre Company.
-Jada is a graduate of NYU’s Tisch School of the Arts, and The Institute for Advance Theatre Training at Harvard.
+Jada Suzanne Dixon is an actor, director, facilitator, coach and two-time recipient of the True West Award (2016, 2017).
+Last seen with Local Lab as Darlene in the 2018 New Play Festivals mainstage reading Clockwork and as Gaby in The Firestorm.
+Other theatre credits include The Cake, Detroit 67’, White Guy on the Bus, Marcus; or the Secret of Sweet, In the Red and Brown Water, House with No Walls; Curious Theatre Company.
+Metamorphoses, The Color Purple, A Christmas Carol, Crumbs from the Table of Joy; Aurora Fox Arts Center.
+One Flew Over the Cuckoo’s Nest; The Edge Theatre Company.
+Doubt; Off-Square Theatre Company.
+Jada is a graduate of NYU’s Tisch School of the Arts, and The Institute for Advanced Theatre Training at Harvard. www.jadasuzannedixon.com

 Michael Ensminger is a photographer, actor and occasional performance artist.
 Born and raised in Germany, he has lived in the United States since 1976.
 Audiences and artists alike will often see Michael behind the camera, having been a photographer for the theater in Colorado for 20 years, and taking actor headshots for 30 years.
 Michael is a fine art photographer as well, and in the process of completing a 15 year self-portrait project entitled “Zottelbart.”